HAG87/atelierbump-site/_docs/01-userguide.md

 ---
-title: DesignToolBox Reference
+title: User Guide
-excerpt: 'Userguide containing tools description and how to use.'
+excerpt: 'User guide containing tools description and how to use.'
 permalink: /docs/userguide/
 # toc: true
 sidebar: